Healthy Growth and Development We should catch developmental issues early and often, to secure a healthy growth for every child in Colorado.

 Get the Facts Colorado has a higher percentage of uninsured children compared to the national average.
 And, our state is behind in covering kids living in poverty.

-Legislative Victories We have played an instrumental role in passing several key bills in the legislature, and have become a recognized expert in children's health policy.
+Policy Victories We have played an instrumental role in passing several key bills in the legislature, and have become a recognized expert in children's health policy.

 We have come a long way, but we’re not done yet.